Some groups of mapping classes not realized by diffeomorphisms: Introduction

 where $F$ is the inclusion from \eqref{birman}.
 The homomorphism $\Phi$ yields an action of $\pi_1(\Sigma,z)$ on $\Sigma$ by diffeomorphisms fixing $z$ and hence a representation of $\pi_1(\Sigma,z)$ in $\GL^+(T_z\Sigma)$.
 By Milnor's inequality this representation has Euler-number bounded in absolute value by $g-1$.
 On the other hand, we compute that the Euler-number must be $2-2g$; this contradiction gives Theorem~\ref{weakmeat}.

-Combining Theorem~\ref{weakmeat} with some topological constructions, we construct a subgroup of $\Map(\Sigma)$ that does not lift to $\Diff_+(\Sigma)$, which can be taken to be isomorphic to $\BZ/3\BZ\times \pi_1(S,z)$ for some surface $S$.
+Combining Theorem~\ref{weakmeat} with some topological constructions, we show that the centralizers of most finite order elements of $\Map(\Sigma)$ do not lift to $\Diff_+(\Sigma)$.
+Concretely, we construct a subgroup of $\Map(\Sigma)$ isomorphic to $\BZ/3\BZ\times \pi_1(S,z)$ for some closed surface $S$ that does not lift to $\Diff_+(\Sigma)$.
 This relies on the existence of finite order elements and thus does not apply to finite index subgroups of $\Map(\Sigma)$.
-As a corollary to Theorem~\ref{weakmeat} and this construction, we derive the following version of Morita's theorem:
+Using Theorem~\ref{weakmeat} and this construction, we derive the following version of Morita's theorem:

 \begin{sat}[Morita's non-lifting theorem] Let $(\Sigma,\z)$ be a surface of genus $g$ with $\abs{\z}=k$ marked points.
-Assume either that $g\ge 8$ or that $g\ge 2$ and $k\ge 1$.
+Assume either that $g\ge 6$ or that $g\ge 2$ and $k\ge 1$.
 Then the exact sequence

 does not split.
 In fact, if $g\ge 2$ and $k\ge 1$ then no finite index subgroup of $\Map(\Sigma,\z)$ lifts to $\Diff_+(\Sigma,\z)$. \end{sat}